Before you get started with the installation make sure you have:

 1. Backing up your data

-- Click on Backup in the list on the left.
+- In the list on the left, click Backup.

-- Connect the external hard disk and click on 'Add a drive'.
+- Connect the external hard drive and click 'Add a drive'.

 - Select the hard disk you wish to use.